-The Office for National Statistics (ONS) is responsible for maintaining and updating the Standard Occupational Classification (SOC).
-SOC was introduced in 1990, with a major revision in 2000 and a minor revision in 2010.
+The Office for National Statistics (ONS) is responsible for maintaining and updating the SOC codes.
+The SOC codes were introduced in 1990, with a major revision in 2000 and a minor revision in 2010.

 In January 2016 ONS ran a consultation for 12 weeks to gauge stakeholder and users views on whether SOC2010 needed updating.
 78% of respondents agreed that it did.

 The findings and outcome report to the consultation are available to download from the ONS website.